viviantaoyh/project01-tic-tac-toe/README.md

 7. Highlight the winning combination by changing their background color
 8. At the conclusion of the game, display a notification message indicating the outcome.
 9. Prompt the players to start a new round.
+10. Switch starting player in each round.
-10. Keep track of the game rounds and introduce a score counter.
+11. Keep track of the game rounds and introduce a score counter.
-11. Come up with a theme and style the page in line with it.
+12. Come up with a theme and style the page in line with it.
-12. Incorporate animations for headline logo and buttons.
+13. Incorporate animations for headline logo and buttons.
-13. Add a “Reset Scores” button, allowing players to reset both the scores and the board without reloading the page.
+14. Add a “Reset Scores” button, allowing players to reset both the scores and the board without reloading the page.

 ## 🏆 Reflecting on My  Coding Journey